JaKXz/jakxz.github.io/src/routes/coaching/+page.md

 ## Pricing

-I charge $100/session USD for coaching.
+I charge $100 USD/session for coaching.
-Each session is 75 minutes where you bring the agenda;
+Each session is 75 minutes where you bring the agenda (e.g. pick 3 of the 5 topics above);
 finding the right cadence for you will be a part of our first session and can evolve over time.
 I am happy to provide a free 30-minute consultation to see if we are a good fit.